 Terms & conditions - website use

-This Agreement is a contractual agreement between you ("you," "your") and Ontrack regarding your use of this Website.
+This Agreement is a contractual agreement between you ("you," "your") and KLDiscovery regarding your use of this Website.
 You should print a copy of this Agreement for your records.
-This Agreement shall not apply to any services provided to You by Ontrack which shall be provided according to the written agreement for the applicable services.
+This Agreement shall not apply to any services provided to You by KLDiscovery which shall be provided according to the written agreement for the applicable services.

 DO NOT USE THIS WEBSITE IF YOU DO NOT AGREE WITH THESE TERMS